angeanto/angeanto.github.io/_posts/2023-02-11-Fundamentals-of-SQL-Query-Optimization.md

     c.customer_name ASC,
     o.order_id DESC;
 ```
-It's a bit faster to read and usnerstand it, isn't it?
+It's a bit faster to read and understand it, isn't it?
 {: .notice--info}

 # Summary